Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation

 For our expected calibration error (ECE) numbers, we use the same bins as computed for our reliability diagrams, and compute

 where $P(i)$ is the empirical probability a randomly chosen point lies in bin $i$, $o_i$ is the accuracy within bin $i$, and $e_i$ is the average confidence in bin $i$.

 We adapted the SWAG authors' implementation at \hyperlink{https://github.com/wjmaddox/swa_gaussian}{https://github.com/wjmaddox/swa\_gaussian} to include the ACNML procedure for test time evaluation, and include a copy of the modified codebase in the supplementary materials with instructions on how to reproduce our experiments.
-We additionally include pretrained models that were used for our experiments.
 Experiments were conducted using a mix of local GPU servers and Google Cloud Program compute resources.

-For the MNIST experiments, we used a feedforward network with 2 hidden layers of size $1200$, with no data augmentation.
+\textbf{MNIST Experimental Details}: For the MNIST experiments, we used a feedforward network with 2 hidden layers of size $1200$, with no data augmentation.
 The posterior is factored as independent Gaussians for each parameter, with the prior for each parameter being a zero-mean Gaussian with standard deviation 0.1.